 I first discovered traditional pork ragu from my friend Nancy/A Communal Table.
 A pork shoulder roast slowly braised in a chunky tomato sauce.
 There is some question of whether or not ragu is Italian or French.
 Many think ragu is based on the French ragout.

-But all I know is that it is incredibly delicious!
-With all the leftover pulled pork I tend to have in my house, I wanted to recreate the pork ragu in an easier dish – one you can recreate relatively quickly for any weeknight.
+But all I know is that it is FREAKING delicious!
+With all the leftover pulled pork I tend to have in my house, I wanted to recreate the pork ragu in an easier dish – one you can create relatively quickly for any weeknight.

 I also wanted to recreate smaller portions for this meal.
 A 4 to 5-pound pork roast feeds a massive crowd.
 So by using leftover pulled pork, I can make this dish for 4 people.